 Once you own IP, you are responsible for monitoring the market to ensure you are not being infringed.
-If you are the victim of infringement it is then up to you to take the appropriate steps - an IP lawyer or attorney can assist you to determine if you are being infringed and the best way to deal with the situation.
-We are not in charge of monitoring IP infringement - this is your responsibility.
+If you are the victim of infringement, it is up to you to take the appropriate steps.
+An IP lawyer or attorney can assist you with enforcing your rights.
+IP Australia is not in charge of monitoring IP infringement - this is your responsibility.

-This is why you'll see many products containing the ® symbol - this is the owner letting everyone know that they have a registered trade mark.
+You need to safeguard your IP by letting others know you own your innovation.
+That is why many products contain the ® symbol - to let everyone know the trade mark is registered.
 Copyright owners do a similar thing by using the © symbol with their work, while many new products will have patent pending or the patent number displayed.

 Putting a strategy in place to deal with infringement before it happens should be part of your overall protection and commercialisation strategy.